php-fig/fig-standards/bylaws/004-psr-workflow.md

 document.
 The purpose of this rule is to prevent circular discussions or alternative proposals from reappearing once they have been decided on.

-When the Editor and sponsors agree that the proposal is ready and that the meta document is objective and complete, the coordinator may promote the proposal to Review stage.
+When the Editor and Sponsors agree that the proposal is ready and that the meta document is objective and complete, the Coordinator may promote the proposal to Review stage.
 The promotion must be announced in a thread on the Mailing List with the subject "[REVIEW] PSR-N: Title of the proposal".
 At this point, the proposal must be merged into the "master" branch of the [official PHP-FIG "fig-standards" repository][repo].

-> At this point, the Editor(s) transfer authority over the proposal to the sponsors.
+> At this point, the Editor(s) transfer authority over the proposal to the Sponsors.
 This is to [prevent
 > the Editor(s) from blocking changes](https://groups.google.com/d/msg/php-fig/qHOrincccWk/HrjpQMAW4AsJ)
 > that the other PHP-FIG members agree on.
 >